Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: A Posteriori Evaluation of Impact

 \subsection{Impact of Initial Dock Moves in NYC}

 We consider 3 stations at which capacity was increased and 3 stations at which it was decreased based on our recommendations.
 For two of the stations at which capacity was increased, 12 docks were added, for one of them the capacity was increased by 10; the decreases were by the same amounts, so in total this involved reallocating 34 docks.
 In Figure \ref{fig:evaluation} we present the estimated impact for each weekday in April 2018 (without the extension to rebalancing).
 For stations with added capacity we set $d$ and $b$ according to the number of bikes at 6AM.
-We evaluated $c^{X(d,b)}(d',b')$ for stations with docks added (cf. Proposition \ref{prop:estimate}) using the observed arrivals $X(d,b)$ for each day.
+We evaluated $c^{X(d,b)}(d',b')$ for stations with docks added (see Proposition \ref{prop:estimate}) using the observed arrivals $X(d,b)$ for each day.
 For the stations with docks taken away we estimated $X$ by assuming a Poisson number of rentals (returns) whenever the station was empty (full), where the rate is based on decensored estimated demand from the same month.
 We use that to compute $c^{X(d,b)}(d',b')-c^{X(d,b)}(d,b)$ for these stations.
-The resulting values for different implementations are summarized in Table \ref{table: impact}; aggregated over the entire month, the net reduction in out-of-stock events varies between 831 and 1062.
+The resulting values for different implementations are summarized in Table \ref{table: impact}; aggregated over the entire month, the estimated net reduction in out-of-stock events varies between 831 and 1121, i.e., about 1.2--1.6 fewer dissatisfied users per day and dock moved.
+Translating this into reduced rebalancing costs, and comparing it to the cost of reallocating docks, strategically reallocating docks amortizes (depending on some system idiosyncrasies) in 2--5 weeks.